ReFirmLabs/binwalk/API.md

 Note the above use of the `--quiet` option which prevents the binwalk module from printing its normal output to screen.

 Each module object will also have an additional `extractor` attribute, which is an instance of the `binwalk.modules.extractor.Extractor` class.
-Of particular use is `binwalk.modules.extractor.Extrctor.output`, a dictionary containing information about carved/extracted data:
+Of particular use is `binwalk.modules.extractor.Extractor.output`, a dictionary containing information about carved/extracted data:

 ```python
 for module in binwalk.scan('firmware1.bin', 'firmware2.bin', signature=True, quiet=True, extract=True):